jeffdapaz/VisualChatGPTStudio/README.md

 ## Features by "Visual chatGPT Studio Turbo" tool window

-In this new window editor you can interact directly with chatGPT as if you were in the chatGPT portal itself:
+In this window editor you can interact directly with chatGPT as if you were in the chatGPT portal itself:

 Unlike the previous window, in this one the AI "remembers" the entire conversation, and it can even assume a personality that can be parameterized through the options:

 ![image](https://jefferson-pires.gallerycdn.vsassets.io/extensions/jefferson-pires/visualchatgptstudio/1.7.1/1679515374543/image__11.png)

 ![image](https://jefferson-pires.gallerycdn.vsassets.io/extensions/jefferson-pires/visualchatgptstudio/1.7.3/1679698833202/image__14.png)

-While the first tool window uses specific language models for Completions, this window uses specific models for Chats, which are GPT-3.5-Turbo and GPT-4, which can be chosen through the options.

-Note that GPT-4 it's not currently available for everyone.
-See [here](https://openai.com/blog/gpt-4-api-general-availability) for more details.

 You will find this window in menu View -> Other Windows -> Visual chatGPT Studio Turbo.